 Vanille also does this for the first half or so of the game, especially towards Sazh.

 Kaidan, at least in Mass Effect 1.
-He can show interest early on, but has difficulty spelling it out.
+He shows interest in a female Shepard early on, but has difficulty spelling it out.

 In Fire Emblem, Hector and Florina's entire support conversation set is based on Florina being unable to say two words to Hector, when all she wants to do is thank him for saving her from certain doom in Laus.
 It takes Hector and her pegasus fighting to get her to finally spit it out.
 Of course, her androphobia didn't exactly help...